dwarvesf/playground/Engineering/AI/Story map for LLMs.md

 - [DeepLearning.AI's YouTube playlist](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU)
 - [Lex Fridman's up-to-date deep learning course](https://www.youtube.com/watch?v=0VH1Lim8gL8&list=PLrAXtmErZgOeiKm4sgNOknGvNjby9efdf&ab_channel=LexFridman)

-#### a.
-Understand prompt engineering and why it's important for LLMs and generative AI
+#### Understand prompt engineering and why it's important for LLMs and generative AI
 Prompt engineering involves providing enough context, instruction, and examples to the model at inference time without changing the underlying weights of the model.
 It focuses on coaxing the model's latent space to produce the desired output.
 Prompt engineering uses manually-provided "hard prompts" to guide the model's behavior.
 It is about getting the model to do what you want without updating the model parameters.
 You can learn more about prompt engineering at:
 - https://learnprompting.org/docs/intro